 I’ve picked up some of the best quotes from this book and have elaborated on them.

 You are going to enjoy it.

-But wait...
-Before you dive in, I just wanted to make it clear that all the quoted sentences are directly from the book.
+But wait… Before you dive in, I want to clarify that all the quoted sentences are directly from the book.

 And the rest is my commentary on that.

 Alrighty, so let’s not waste any more time and get started with this book summary.

 Here are the best quotes from Be Your Own Sunshine by James Allen: